 They needed a system that could handle the predictable volume instantly while keeping humans in the loop for anything complex.

-We built an end-to-end system to automate ecommerce customer service emails with AI, using n8n workflow automation connected to CollageDepot’s Shopify store, email inbox, and Airtable CRM.
+We built a system that handles CollageDepot's customer service emails from start to finish, connecting n8n to their Shopify store, email inbox, and Airtable CRM.

-The system works like this: every incoming email is captured via IMAP, parsed for metadata, and enriched with the brand’s specific configuration, tone of voice, greeting style, return policy, supported languages, and escalation rules.
-The email is then analyzed by OpenAI GPT-4o, which classifies it across 20+ intent categories and assigns a handling level.
+Every incoming email gets picked up via IMAP, parsed for metadata, and loaded with CollageDepot's specific setup, their tone of voice, greeting style, return policy, supported languages, and escalation rules.
+From there, GPT-4o analyzes it, classifies it across 20+ intent categories, and assigns a handling level.

-Shopify Order Enrichment: If the email contains an order number, the system queries Shopify’s API in real time using OAuth credentials.
-It pulls the current order status, tracking number, tracking URL, order age, and last status update.
-It detects stalled orders, shipments that haven’t moved in 14+ days for domestic or 30+ days for international.
+The moment an email contains an order number, a live Shopify API call fires using OAuth credentials.
+Current order status, tracking number, tracking URL, order age, and last update all get pulled back instantly.
+It also catches stalled shipments, anything that hasn't moved in 14+ days domestically or 30+ days internationally.

-AI Response Generation (GPT-4o): Based on the classified scenario, order data, and brand-specific tone rules, the AI generates a complete response in the customer’s language.
-The response includes the correct greeting for the time of day, addresses the customer by first name, references their specific order details, and follows the brand’s communication guidelines.
+AI Response Generation with GPT-4o: The system takes the classified scenario, order data, and CollageDepot's tone guidelines and writes back a complete, on-brand response in whatever language the customer wrote in.
+Right greeting for the time of day, customer's first name, their actual order details, and the brand's communication style kept consistent throughout.

-- Level 2 (AI draft + human review): Return requests, damage reports, wrong items received.
-The AI drafts a complete response and sends it, but flags the record for human follow-up.
+- Level 2 is AI draft with human review.
+Return requests, damage reports, wrong items received.
+The AI writes and sends the response but marks the record so a human can follow up.

-This n8n ecommerce customer service workflow processes the full email lifecycle, from capture through classification to response and logging.
-Every interaction is logged to Airtable with full audit trail: original email, AI analysis, confidence score, AI draft, sent response, handling level, order data, and timestamps.
+Every interaction gets recorded in Airtable with a complete audit trail covering the original email, AI analysis, confidence score, draft response, sent response, handling level, order data, and timestamps.

 The system has processed over 5,000 customer emails since deployment.